nicholaspcr/GoDE/README.md

-# goDE
+# golang GDE3

-A differential evolution experiment written in golang.
+A differential evolution experiment written in golang, this implementation of the GDE3 algorithm is used for the research done in the CEFET-MG institute.

-### Important

-This is a work in progress, the project itself has two purposes.
-  - Learning how to use golang efficiently
-  - Making available the packages containing the implementation of the differential evolution.